CodeScop/Oge-Mai-Field-Guide/nano/allfoomnanoresources.md

 - **Sell:** 10 Coins (Better to spend than sell during event; excess can be sold after event)
 - **Used for:** all event stores!
 See Wardrobe and House Items near the bottom of this section for details.

+### Core Crystals

+These are special resources.
+They can be bought with actual real-world currency through PayPal, and are chiefly used to purchase subscription time, Wardrobe items, or Stempos (I'll discuss Stempos and their use when they pop up regularly in-game, in the third region.)

+- **Sources:** Buy 'em outright, outside game,
+  - Global Quest: Gratitude Journal Oge-Mai (10)
+- **Buy:** Prices in USD, not accounting for special promotions: \$4 for 44, \$8 for 99, \$16 for 210, \$40 for 544, $64 for 920 https://4thewords.com/store
+- **Uses:**
+  - Wardrobe purchases for avatar (misc prices here: https://4thewords.com/wardrobe)
+  - Subscription time (44/month), Stempos (https://4thewords.com/store)

 ###Coins

 - **Sources:** outside game,
+  - Global Battles: Paper Wignow (100 words for 4)
   - DesMeet Quest: Sign of the Times (100)
   - WatMeet Battles: Majal (650 words for 7-10), Paol (350 words for 2-6)
 - **Sell:** n/a